ObedNyakundi/Rental-house-management-system/README.md

 Feel free to use it as it will suit you.
 To receive a complete version of the software, please reach out to me via:

+# You wish to contribute?
+Sure.
+How about you fork the app, and enhance it then share the progress?

-# But me some coffee with just USD 10 or KES K.Sh.
-1000/=
+# Buy me some coffee?
+With just USD 10 or KES K.Sh.
+1000/= or more, you can be among the few supporters of this noble project.
+Through your support, we will be able to set up our website, and offer full-time support to this great community.
+To add to it, that will be a motivation to make our apps even better and more secure.
 After a few complaints, I did update a few methods that were depricated to make it up-to-date.
 Reach out for a stable version via:
 Email: *paulnyaxx@gmail.com* or
 Tel:   *+254706748162*